cosmos/sdk-tutorials/hello-world/tutorial/index.md

 ---------------------------------------------
 ```

-### Sending packets
+### Send packets

-We can now send packets and checks the received posts:
+You can now send packets and verify the received posts:

 ```
 planetd tx blog send-ibcPost blog channel-0 "Hello" "Hello Mars, I'm Alice from Earth" --from alice --chain-id earth --home ~/.earth
 ```

-We check if the post has been received on Mars:
+To verify that the post has been received on Mars:

 ```
 planetd q blog list-post --node tcp://localhost:26659